 During these virtual presentations, use of video can greatly assist in supporting and demonstrating a company’s overarching purpose and progress on their strategy.
 Video is an emotive visual engagement tool that allows the viewer to comprehend and remember concepts more easily and feel more connected to the business.
 For example, instead of just providing spoken commentary, companies may instead choose to show footage of their global operations, community involvement, employee initiatives and their approach to addressing risks associated with climate change.

 For presentation decks, it is important that visual design supports the content, allowing participants to easily process the information.
 Infographics should be used to communicate complex information easily.
 Appropriate type sizes, contrast and spacing are also important considerations.
 Photography or illustrations can also help to support the content, reinforce the brand identity and company values, and provide a welcome change in pace to presentations that can typically span several hours.

 Successful communication of company information and key concepts has a material impact on shareholder perception, and in turn, company value.
-Successful design execution, therefore, is a critical factor for effective investor communications.

 For more than 25 years, Designate’s excellence in design and communications has helped Australia’s leading companies connect effectively with all key stakeholders.
 Our strategic and creative approach enables companies to tell a clear, consistent and compelling company story across a wide array of investor touchpoints and mediums – inspiring the audience to listen, trust, engage and believe.